sajib-4414/Emotion-Classification-BERT/README.md

 # Emotion Classification using BERT model
 This project was created for Data science course.
 I have used pre-trained BERT model [1] and softmax activation function.
 Softmax activation function is used to use BERT for multiclass classification.
+BERT was a transfer learning Natural language processing model proposed in 2018.
+Since then it has been used for numerous tasks such as classification, regression.
+BERT has been pretrained with millions of data from the Wikipedia to understand langauge.
 The data is taken from Lukas's repository [2].
 The ktrain library is used as a wrapper for softmax function and tokenizing functions.
 ### Brief description
 - Data format: data is in a CSV format.
 It has 5 emotion labels, ```joy, sadness, fear, anger, neutral```
 - Data is first tokenized using the tokenizer method for bert, it is implemented in the ktrain library.